jamby77/timer/docs/timer-sound-system.md

 Modern browsers require a user gesture (tap/click) before audio output starts.

 - `AudioContext` often starts in `suspended` state.
-- The app must call a dedicated `unlock()`/`resume()` from a user gesture.
+- The app must call a dedicated `init()`/`resume()` from a user gesture.

 Recommended UX:
-- First press of “Start” (or an explicit “Enable sound” button) should attempt to unlock audio.
+- First press of “Start” (or an explicit “Enable sound” button) should attempt to init audio.
-- If audio is disabled in the config, do not unlock.
+- If audio is disabled in the config, do not init.

 ### iOS silent mode
 On iOS, web audio is typically affected by the hardware mute switch / silent mode.